architech-boards/liberty-documentation/source/index.rst

 .. image:: _images/Doc_Folder.jpg

-You can download the Liberty.zip and Liberty_doc.zip accessing to Silica Architech website *(registration is needed for download)*
+You can download the Liberty.zip and Liberty_doc.zip accessing to Avnet Silica Architech website *(registration is needed for download)*

 **Installing E2studio and KPIT Developement Suite** chapter will guide you through the basic steps of the installation procedure of Developement Suite